mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 As before, we’ll start our notebook with an installation cell — but this time we’ll add the `databricks-agents` library alongside `databricks-openai`.
 Following the installation cell, we have the `%%writefile` cell which writes our code to the `model.py` file.

 > Note: In Databricks, `.py` files can be loaded as notebooks.
-Cells are seperated by lines containing `# COMMAND ----------`, so the following code block represents two notebook cells.
+Cells are separated by lines containing `# COMMAND ----------`, so the following code block represents two notebook cells.

 ```python
 %pip install -U -qqqq databricks-openai databricks-agents